yeasy/learning_pickleball/en/21_physics_biomechanics.md

 The sweet spot is typically located about 1/2 the distance from the paddle head, near the paddle's center of mass.

-### Coefficient of Restitution
+### Paddle/Ball Restitution Limits

-The coefficient of restitution is the ratio of the ball's rebound speed after impact to the paddle speed before impact.
-According to international pickleball rules, the ball's coefficient of restitution is between 0.85 and 0.90.
+Do not treat coefficient of restitution as a simple rule that the ball leaves the paddle at a fixed percentage of paddle speed.
+USA Pickleball regulates excessive "trampoline effect" through paddle/ball coefficient of restitution (PBCoR) testing, along with surface roughness and friction testing.
+The Equipment Standards Manual lists PBCoR not-to-exceed limits of 0.44 effective Nov.
+1, 2024, and 0.43 effective Nov.
+1, 2025.

 **This means:**
-- If a paddle strikes a ball at 50 mph (approximately 80.5 km/h), the ball's rebound speed is approximately 42.5-45 mph (approximately 68-72 km/h)
+- A legal paddle must stay within official rebound-performance limits, but ball exit speed still depends on swing speed, contact point, paddle design, ball condition, and spin.
-- Energy loss is approximately 10-15%, with this energy converted to heat and sound
+- A paddle's approved status can change if production samples or used paddles no longer meet the certification conditions; check the current approved-equipment list before sanctioned play.

 ## 21.4 Biomechanics of Footwork Efficiency